Hangar-31/atlantamusicians.com/static/press/save-our-stages-leb-statement.md

   The Save Our Stages initiative will nurture the very roots of our culture, enabling renewal and growth of that most basic human need - Music.

-  <center> To Learn More about the Save Our Stages Act and the National Independent Venue Association, visit www.saveourstages.com.
+  To Learn More about the Save Our Stages Act and the National Independent Venue Association, visit www.saveourstages.com.
 ---